-- ✓ in a smart city scenario, an operator will provide an edge enabler - ✓ a smart city platform vendor provides one or more application enablers supporting various smart city applications; e.g. smart meter, intelligent surveillance, smart traffic management - ✓ end user smart city application vendors deploy their respective applications on the smart city platform
+- ✓ in a smart city scenario, an operator will provide an edge enabler - a smart city platform vendor provides one or more application enablers supporting various smart city applications; e.g. smart meter, intelligent surveillance, smart traffic management - ✓ end user smart city application vendors deploy their respective applications on the smart city platform

 In Model 2, an edge and application enabler combo can be provided by operators or trusted edge service providers, e.g. hyperscalers or neutral hosts.
+This is depicted in Figure 7 below.
 For example, Operator B is offering a solution similar in concept to model 2.
-Its software stack includes IaaS, PaaS and edge management.
+Its software stack includes laaS, PaaS and edge management.
 It also provides a client facing service portal for easy DevOps.
 The solution may have various hardware form factors.